microsoft/pxt-adafruit/docs/reference/devices/signal-strength.md

 ### ~hint

-The functions in the ``devices`` namespace allow the BBC micro:bit to communicate with a separate (remote) device, such as a smartphone, over Bluetooth (Smart).
+The functions in the ``devices`` namespace allow the @boardname@ to communicate with a separate (remote) device, such as a smartphone, over Bluetooth (Smart).
-The set of supported events will depend on the remote device and the BBC micro:bit apps available for the remote device.
+The set of supported events will depend on the remote device and the @boardname@ apps available for the remote device.

 ### ~